 Students receiving federal financial aid must complete their program of study within the below maximum time frame.
-The credits attempted for the program may not exceed 150% of the semester credit hours required for the degree.
-For example, a student in the BSBA program requiring 120 semester credits may not attempt more than 180 semester credit hours, including transfer credits.
-Students must note that when a Satisfactory Academic Progress review indicates that a student cannot complete the program within the maximum allowed credits, or when 150% is reached, no additional Title IV aid can be awarded or disbursed.
-Students must successfully complete at least 67% of all attempted credits and will be placed on Academic/Financial Aid Warning if this requirement is not met (See section on Satisfactory Academic Progress).
-Courses dropped within the add/drop period are not counted toward attempted credits
+The semester hours attempted for the program may not exceed 150% of the semester hours required for the degree.
+For example, a student in the BSBA program requiring 120 semester hours may not attempt more than 180 semester hours, including transfer credits.
+Students must note that when a Satisfactory Academic Progress review indicates that a student cannot complete the program within the maximum allowed semester hours, or when 150% is reached, no additional Title IV aid can be awarded or disbursed.
+Students must successfully complete at least 67% of all attempted semester hours and will be placed on Academic/Financial Aid Warning if this requirement is not met (See section on Satisfactory Academic Progress).
+Courses dropped within the add/drop period are not counted toward attempted semester hours.